 Match Move controls in Motion

-The Match Move behavior analyzes the movement of a source object, then applies that movement data to a destination object (a video clip, group, camera, shape, particle emitter, or other object in Motion).
+The Match Move behavior analyzes the movement of a source object (such as a video clip), then applies that movement data to a destination object (such as a shape, particle emitter, camera, or other object in Motion).

 When you drag any nonfootage object (such as a shape or mask) into the Source well, the trackers are no longer available in the Match Move behavior as there is no clip to analyze.
 Whatever animation (keyframes or behaviors) is present in the shape or mask is applied.

 Note: When you apply the Match Move behavior to a mask, the masked object is selected as the source.

 Action pop-up menu: A pop-up menu (with a gear icon) to manually assign tracking data (from other tracking behaviors in your project).

 Analyze: Three buttons used for the motion tracking analysis: